Toddler friendly holidays

 Again, with toddlers, self-catering is a great option.
 Once you cross the Channel, it’s not “cottages” but villas, gites, holiday villages and apartments.
 Whichever you choose, you are getting good value, freedom and total control over mealtimes and bedtimes.

 If you want childcare – and a well-earned rest for mum and dad – then go for a hotel with a great kids club.
-We recommend Daios Cove in Crete, the Grecotel Cape Sounio near Athens, and Mark Warner’s Sea Garden Beach Resort in Turkey.
-Also try the Sani Resort in Greece, and these family-friendly hotels in Sardinia.
+We recommend Daios Cove in Crete and Mark Warner’s San Lucianu Beach Resort in Corsica.
+The Costa Navarino resort on a beautiful stretch of coastline on the Greek mainland has extensive facilities for toddlers, as does the beautiful Sani Resort in Greece which is set on an ecological reserve with a gently shelving EU-flagged sandy beach.

 Long haul toddler holidays

 Where to go?
 It’s more about picking the right hotel, and an island with direct flights.
-We recommend the Verandah Resort & Spa in Antigua, Cobblers Cove in Barbados and the Caribbean Club in the Cayman Islands.
+We recommend the Verandah Resort & Spa in Antigua and the luxurious Rosewood Little Dix Bay in the British Virgin Islands.
 If you want an all-inclusive with lots of facilities and great childcare, try Beaches resorts in Turks & Caicos or Negril and Sandy Bay in Jamaica.

 Florida is a great option: there are plenty of direct flights to Orlando from the UK, lots of things for children to see and do – particularly in the theme parks – and great weather.
-We recommend renting a private home with pools in Orlando, but there are also lots of child-friendly hotels.
-Check out latest special offers.
+You can rent a private home with a pool in Orlando, or stay close to Walt Disney Resort or Universal Orlando or the less expensive International Drive.

 Mauritius is a little further but it’s (more or less) directly south from the UK so jetlag isn’t a problem.
 If your toddler sleeps on the flight getting there should be a breeze.
 The island has some outstanding hotels with wonderful childcare.
 Try The Residence and Beachcomber’s family hotels in Mauritius (see the latest special offers).